-- All fields are given full access (read and write) by default. a) - b) \mathbf{rw} (and \mathbf{wr}) signify a field is both read and write; \mathbf{r} indicates read-only; \mathbf{w} indicates write-only; and na specifies no read/write access is allowed. - All hardware-writable fields shall be continuously assigned unless a write enable is specified. c) - When a field is writable by software and write-only by hardware (but not write-enabled), all softd) ware writes shall be lost on the next clock cycle.
-This shall reported as an error. - After a reset occurs, a field with rw1 or w1 software access, that field can only be written once by e) software.
-All subsequent software writes are then ignored until the field is reset again. - The standard implementation behavior is based on the combination of read and write properties f) shown in Table 12.
+- a) All fields are given full sw and rw access (read and write) by default. - b) rw (and wr) signify a field is both read and write; r indicates read-only; w indicates write-only; and na specifies no read/write access is allowed. - c) All hardware-writable fields shall be continuously assigned unless a write enable is specified. - d) When a field is writable by software and write-only by hardware (but not write-enabled), all software writes shall be lost on the next clock cycle.
+This shall reported as an error. - e) After a reset occurs on a field with rw1 or w1 software access, that field can only be written once by software.
+All subsequent software writes are then ignored until the field is reset again. - f) The standard implementation behavior is based on the combination of read and write properties shown in Table 12.